dinesh-bazgain/faceRecognizerProject/README.md

 ### Future Improvements

-- Improve UI for better user experience
+- Improve UI for a better user experience
-- Make a real world impact
+- Make a real-world impact

 ---